Uriel-SG/WinTrack/README.md

 2. Run `agent_installer.ps1` **with administrative privileges**.

-3. Set the correct URL in the `Invoke-RewtMethod` of `position.ps1`.
+3. Set the correct URL for the `Invoke-RestMethod` of `position.ps1` when prompted.

 ---